NG-ZORRO/ng-zorro-antd/components/notification/doc/index.en-US.md

 Methods for destruction are also provided:

-- `NzNotificationService.remove(id)` // Remove the notification with the specified id.
+- `NotificationService.remove(id)` // Remove the notification with the specified id.
 When the id is empty, remove all notifications (the notification id is returned by the above method)

 ### Global Configuration